pattu777/pattu777.github.io/about.md

 title: Ahoj, I'm Chinmaya.
 ---

 I am a software engineer.
-Currently I am also enrolled in the master's program in computer science at Charles University in Prague, Czech Republic.
-I was born and raised in a small town called Berhampur in the south-eastern part of India.
+Currently I work in the backend team at [Haptik][https://haptik.ai].
+I'm responsible for building and scaling reminders and daily fun channel at Haptik.
+Apart from that I also built various chatbots(April fool, Mother's Day etc) to drive product growth.

-Recently I worked as a software engineering intern in the ExpenseIt team at Concur Technologies.
-Previously I also worked as a software engineer for a cloud management startup, "Xervmon" in Bangalore, India.
+I did my Bachelors in Computer Science from NIT, Silchar.
+Later I was enrolled in the Master's program(Discontd.) in computer science at Charles University in Prague, Czech Republic.
+During my Master's, I also worked as a software engineering intern in the ExpenseIt team at Concur Technologies.
+Prior to that, I also worked as a software engineer for a cloud management startup, "Xervmon" in Bangalore, India.
 You can find my resume from the sidebar.

 ## Skills I know(Actively learning)
 * Python